-Nevertheless, if you still decide to visit Bangui for any reason, the city has a number of attractions that will definitely keep you busy.
+Nevertheless, if you still decide to visit Bangui for any reason, the city has several attractions that will keep you busy.
 The country has one major national park that attracts many adventurous tourists in the area.
 Being close to the equator, Bangui enjoys a good climate for touristic activities.
-When travelling to Bangui or the country for that matter, you need to obtain visas before arrival.
+When traveling to Bangui or the country for that matter, you need to obtain visas before arrival.
 Most travelers also avoid visiting the place due to its rather long arrival procedure with long queues when getting visa stamps.
 Travelers are also randomly picked by the officers to have their baggage checked.
 At the airport, you should be very careful as pick pocketers are many especially those claiming that they are offering assistance to tourists.

 Bangui is known for having very beautiful wood carvings that you can buy as a gift to your friends back home.
 Selling of the African Grey parrots is also common here but you should avoid buying them as it is illegal and you might end up being arrested in the process.
-Eating can be done in one of the many restaurants that mainly offer French delicacies such as foire gras.
+Eating can be done in one of the many restaurants that mainly offer French delicacies such as foie gras.

 A form of local brand known as a motif is a must drink and despite being of high quality, it is cheap and thus very affordable to many beer lovers.
 You can sleep in JM Residencies 3, JM Residences 2, and Ledger Plaza Hotel.
 All in all, the most important thing in Bangui is that you should try to stay as safe as possible.
 The city is extremely dangerous and foreigners are discouraged from visiting the country at any circumstance.